JulienPascal/thesis/README.md

 of people who contributed to this repository:

 * [Tyler Abbot](https://github.com/tyler-abbot/thesis): Creator of this repository and initial breaker of the wheel
-* [Julien Pascal](https://github.com/JulienPascal): Updated the template to pass the 2020 requirements
+* [Julien Pascal](https://github.com/JulienPascal): Updated the template to pass the 2020 requirements + started tracking the administrative requirements